tylerneylon/math/thought1/thought1.md

 I don't think so at all.
-We can choose to act *as if* one or the other thing is true, but even in acting so, we don't really change our mind unless we receive more evidence one way or the other (which evidence, admittedly, may be based on an internal revelation).
+We can choose to act *as if* one or the other thing is true, but even in acting so, we don't really change our mind unless we receive more evidence one way or the other (this evidence, admittedly, may be based on an internal revelation).

 The second --- and I think more important --- reply is to keep in mind what something is useful *for*.
 If pretending your spouse is faithful